Project Reports

 While your final project may include more or fewer features, you should give a detailed report on the proposed operation of one possible implementation of your project.

-Any additional components you will require should be ordered by now.
+Any additional components you will require should be discussed and approved by now.
 Provide a list of what components you have and when the others will arrive.
 Anything signed out must be returned by the end of classes.

 Include in an appendix any design and simulation documentation which you have produced to date.

 With the exception of drivers that talk to embedded IO, software can be designed and tested on a desktop computer, up to and often past unit testing.
 If you wish, you can make a mock-up of your system on the desktop computer to further test software module integration and system functionality.
-Beware of spending too much time on "throw-away" code that doesn't appear in your final project, such as IO for the desktop computer (printf's might suffice).
+Beware of spending too much time on "throw-away" code that doesn't appear in your final project, such as IO for the desktop computer (cout or printf's might suffice).
+Image and audio IO could be replaced with simple disk file IO.

 If you intend to use the machine shop's services or have a printed circuit built, you should provide your designs for approval days after submitting your specification.